 The Collect for this week begins: “ Almighty God, who seest that we have no power of ourselves to help ourselves….”

-Surely, the opposite is true?
-Dion Fortune observes, with good reason, that many folk are likely to take exception to this statement!
+Surely, we have power to help ourselves?
+Dion Fortune observes that many folk are likely to take exception to this statement!